jsdelivrbot/openarch-d8/README.md

 * Frontpage images not visible when i serve css/js files from cdn!?
 * Books filter not working for cn (by open returns no results)
 * relationship between peekable and toolbar is messy
+* auto expand menu not working for cn.

 ## Liscense